-Copper is a metal, and it occurs naturally on the Earth.
-It is considered a mineral found in soil and rocks.
-You can find it in the low levels of the natural bodies of water.
+Copper is a metal that occurs naturally on Earth.
+It is a mineral found in soil and rocks and in the low levels of natural bodies of water.

 Copper contains an essential element.
 Indeed, your body needs a small amount of copper to stay healthy.
 However, having too much is harmful.

-It is used to make various products, such as plumbing systems.
-As such, it can get into your drinking water as it passes through the plumbing system inside your home.
-Where copper pipes corrode into the drinking water, it can soon affect the safety and quality of the water.
+Copper is used to make various products, such as plumbing systems.
+As such, it can corrode into drinking water as it passes through the plumbing system inside your home.
+If copper pipes corrode into the drinking water, it can soon affect the safety and quality of the water.

 Background Information

-In all-natural water sources, low levels of copper can be found.
-However, if the drinking water has been left standing in household copper pipes for long periods, it can be the main cause of high copper levels.
+All-natural water sources can have low copper levels.
+However, if drinking water has been left in household copper pipes for long periods, this can be the main cause of high copper levels.

-Once again, copper can get into the drinking water via the plumbing system whenever the pipes are corrosive.
-Corrosive water can dissolve copper that is found in plumbing parts.
+Once again, copper can enter drinking water through the plumbing system whenever the pipes are corrosive.
+Corrosive water dissolves copper, which is found in plumbing parts.

 Common Causes of Copper Corrosion Problems

-Some of the causes of the copper corrosion problems include low pH level, and it refers to the acid water, which is less than 7.0.
-Another cause can be a high water level, and it is alkaline water, which is greater than 8.5.
+Some causes of copper corrosion problems include low pH levels, which refers to acidic water being less than 7.0.
+Another cause can be a high water level, which is alkaline water greater than 8.5.

-Furthermore, high levels of dissolved oxygen and high levels of salt dissolved in the water or total dissolved solids can cause corrosion problems.
+Furthermore, high dissolved oxygen and salt levels or total dissolved solids in the water can cause corrosion problems.

 Moreover, corrosion-causing bacteria such as iron bacteria and sulfate can cause corrosion—electrochemical causes like the improper grounding of electrical appliances to the copper piping.
 Or, when lightning strikes, the utility poles of the grounding wires can cause corrosion in the water.

-On the other hand, sediment, sand, or other grit in the water can also lead to hydraulic wear and tear on the piping.
+Conversely, sediment, sand, or other grit in the water can also cause hydraulic wear and tear on the piping.

 Finally, improper installation of copper piping leads to copper corrosion.
-The failure to properly de-burr or ream the ends of the pipe can be the cause, and the use of excessive acid flux when one solder the pipes can be the cause.
+The failure to properly deburr or ream the ends of the pipe and the use of excessive acid flux when soldering the pipes can be the causes.

 Copper in Minnesota’s Water